-Other operating income is income that does not relate to the main trading operations of the Partnership.
+Other operating income is income that does not relate to the main trading operations of the Group.
 Other operating income includes:

-Commissions: Commissions are recognised when the Partnership has satisfied its performance obligation by delivering a promised service to the customer in accordance with the transaction price agreed.
+Commissions: Commissions are recognised when the Group has satisfied its performance obligations by delivering a promised service to the customer in accordance with the transaction price agreed.